Choosing the Right SUP

-Paddle boards come in a wide variety of shapes and sizes and it's important to choose the right one, because not only will it let you to get the most enjoyment for your time out on the water, but having the right board can also impact your safety on the water.
+Paddle boards come in a wide variety of shapes and sizes and it's important to choose the right one, because not only will it let you get the most enjoyment for your time out on the water, but having the right board can also impact your safety on the water.
 That being said, narrowing down your options is actually pretty easy, and it starts with identifying how and where you'll be using it.

 To help answer these questions, the first and biggest decision is which style of SUP is right for you.
-There are four basic styles on the market: - Surf specific boards - Race boards - Touring boards - All around boards.
+There are four basic styles on the market:

-Surf specific SUP's are typically shorter than other boards, have a narrower nose and tail, and they typically have more rocker, or curve, from nose to tail.
+Surf-specific SUPs are typically shorter than other boards, have a narrower nose and tail, and they typically have more rocker, or curve, from nose to tail.
 These features make the boards great for surfing waves, but the trade off is that they're a lot less stable and they're slower than other types of boards in flat water.

 Touring boards are designed to excel in flat or choppy water because they're long and they're pointed at the nose which helps them go straight and glide more efficiently.
 Touring boards usually have attachment points on the deck for storing gear or attaching accessories.

 Race boards can actually look very similar to touring boards, except they're narrower and tend to be a bit longer.
 This makes race boards extremely fast through the water, but the flip side is that they're much less stable than a typical touring board and so they're best suited for paddlers focused on racing.

 All-around boards represent the largest and best selling category of boards.
 They're generally wider, thicker, and longer than surf specific boards but shorter and not as thick as most touring boards.
 This allows them to provide a good balance of performance, stability, and versatility.
 Most of the boards in this category are great for everyday recreational paddling on flat water, which is what most people are looking for.